shiven0nly/Login-Page-2/README.md

 UI/UX fundamentals (button feedback, shadow, hover)

-Basic responsive and clean front-end architecture
+Basic responsive and clean front-end architecture.

+MAYBE SITE IS NOT THAT RESPONSIVE YET !!
+I AM WORKING ON IT TO MAKE IT MORE REFINE And RESPONSIVE !!

 ---